-We focused analysis on the botcynic acid biosynthesis network, which has a known presence-absence polymorphism.
-Upon visualizing SNP-level variation surrounding genes in this pathway, we found evidence of a deletion common to 12 of the 96 isolates (Figure N4c).
-The major deletion extends 53.5 kb and includes SNP 4kb from the 5’ end of the chromosome, indicating a teleomeric loss on chromosome 1.
-We selected a focal region encompassing the deletion endpoints (1.4029, 1.82614) and an additional 2 genes beyond the deletion boundaries (Bcin01g00170, Bcin01g00190) (Figure N4c).
-We removed 10 SNPs that were likely miscalled (SNP state ~ inverse compared to surrounding region) and called all SNPs within the deletion region as missing.
-We find evidence of many haplotypes within the pathway.
-Hierarchical clustering based on these loci assigned the 96 isolates into three major clusters, and one small two-isolate cluster (B05.10, Fd1) (Figure N4a).
-The largest cluster (cluster 4) includes a sub-cluster containing all of the isolates in the deletion group (cluster 3).
-We removed isolates with the whole-region deletion, then performed ANOVA across the 3 major clusters (1, 4, 5) to see whether SNP variation within the botcynic acid biosynthetic network predicts expression level of genes within the region.
-We found no significant effect of cluster membership on expression profile (F(1,74)=0.36, p=0.55).
-This suggests that the major cis-effect loci controlling expression variation in this network are not captured by SNP-level variation.
+To test if this result may be complicated by the architecture of the pathway loci, we initially focused on the botcynic acid biosynthesis network, which is known to have presence-absence polymorphisms in the species.
+We obtained all the SNPs for this biosynthetic cluster and conducted an alignment of the B. cinerea isolates.
+This showed evidence of a number of distinct haplotypes with some relatively isolated isolates (e.g. B05.10, Fd1) (Figure N4a).
+Looking at the expression of the transcrpts for the biosynthetic pathway showed a single clade that had a distinctly lower level of expression than the other clusters.
+Using SNP-level variation surrounding genes in this pathway showed that these 12 isolates share a 53.5 kbp deletion that removes the entire biosynthetic cluster(Figure N4c).
+We then tested if the remaining clusters had any link to transcript expression by by performing ANOVA across the 3 major clusters (1, 4, 5) .
+After removing the major deletion, we found no remaining significant effect of cluster membership on expression profile (F(1,74)=0.36, p=0.55).
+Although within each of these clusters there are independent isolates with low pathway expression polymorphisms (Noble Rot, 01.04.03, Apple 517, 02.04.09) (Figure N4b).
+These isolates each contain smaller independent deletions that likely abolish expression of the the botcynic acid biosynthetic pathway (Figure N4c),.
+This suggests that for this locus, there is a major cis-effect deletion and a number of rarer additional deletions that controls expression variation.
+However, this cis-effect is not captured by the SNP-level data utilized for the GWA.
 Rather, our GWA analysis misses the major cis-eQTL signal of the network deletion.

-To look for patterns of expression variation that may be controlled by undetected cis-acting loci, we examined mean botcynic acid pathway expression across all isolates, grouped by cluster membership.
-Expression levels across the network are reduced in the deletion group (cluster 3) but we also see independent outliers of low-expression isolates with additional loss-of-function polymorphisms (Noble Rot, 01.04.03, Apple 517, 02.04.09) (Figure N4b).
-These isolates also contain deletions within the botcynic acid biosynthetic network (Figure N4c), likely of independent origin.
-As such, the major cis-effect variation controlling expression in the botcynic acid region appears to be explained by deletion events, which are not captured by our SNP analysis.
 If insertion and deletion events account for the majority of localized control of expression variation, our GWA analysis will not detect these cis-effect loci.

-The botrydial biosynthetic network, and network 5, exhibit similar cis-effect patterns to the botcynic acid biosynthetic network.
+Thus, we investigated the other two biosynthetic pathway for additional evidence.The botrydial biosynthetic network, and network 5, exhibit similar cis-effect patterns to the botcynic acid biosynthetic network.
 Hierarchical clustering within each of these networks by genic SNP variation divides the isolate population into two groups, and mean pathway expression across all isolates is not differentiated by this clustering for either network (Figure S1, Figure S2).
 We find that SNP state does not detect the major cis-effects polymorphisms… We conclude that large cis effect loci exist for transcriptional regulation in this pathosystem, but that GWA across SNPs misses these patterns.
 This missing cis-effect likely amplifies the apparent magnitude of trans-acting loci.

-Hotspots indicate mostly trans-eQTL transcriptome-wide
+Detection and annotation of trans-eQTL hotspots

+Our 11 significant trans-eQTL hotspots for B. cinerea range from 22 to 129 linked genes, with minimal overlap to expression modulation in A. thaliana (a maximum of 56 genes).
+These hotspots are dispersed across the genome, at least 0.1 Mb apart and across 9 chromosomes (Figure N7).
+The 11 significant cross-species trans-eQTL hotspots for A. thaliana are also dispersed across the genome of B. cinerea, covering 8 chromosomes with at least 0.1 Mb between hotspots (Figure N7).
+These range from 114 to 634 linked A. thaliana transcripts, with very low overlap with B. cinerea transcripts (a maximum of 3 genes).

+trans-eQTL hotspots